-Techniques and methods of controlling the factors of production in a food service unit are explored within a revenue management system.
-Food and labor cost will be examined in detail.
-Topics will include control of beverage, energy, supply, and other variable costs, associated with food and beverage operations.
-Upon completion of the course the student will be able to establish effective pricing, identify and correct costing problems, and understand the relationship between cost of goods and profit.
-The student will have the opportunity to take a nationally recognized certification test.
+This course teaches students techniques and methods of controlling the factors of production in a food service unit within a revenue management system.
+Students will learn food and labor cost and other topics such as control of beverage, energy, supply, and other variable costs associated with the food and beverage operations.
+Upon successful course completion, student will be able to establish effective pricing, identify and correct costing problems, and understand the relationship between cost of goods and profit.
 Prerequisite: None